BioCartilage

 What is BioCartilage?

-BioCartilage is a new product that is revolutionizing the surgical repair of osteochondral lesions.
-With BioCartilage, the ankle joint heals stronger and more quickly than with traditional methods, reducing the chance of re-injury.
+Arthrex® BioCartilage® Extracellular Matrix is a new product that is revolutionizing the surgical repair of cartilage damage.
+With BioCartilage, the joint heals stronger and more quickly than with traditional methods.
+The added strength from BioCartilage also reduces your chance of re-injury.

-As a state-of-the-art treatment for cartilage damage, BioCartliage is a substance that has been developed from donor cartilage to contain the essential components of joint cartilage, including natural growth factors that stimulate growth and healing in the cartilaginous cells.
+A state-of-the-art treatment for cartilage damage, BioCartliage is a substance developed from donor cartilage.
+Therefore, it contains the essential components of joint cartilage, including type II collagen, proteoglycans, and natural growth factors that (together) stimulate growth and healing in the cartilage cells.

-An osteochondral lesion can cause chronic pain, clicking or locking sensations in the ankle, and swelling during weight-bearing activities.
+Cartilage lesions can cause chronic pain, clicking or locking sensations in the joint, and swelling during weight-bearing activities.

 How do cartilage transplants improve osteochondral lesion treatment?

 In a traditional osteochondral lesion repair procedure, the surgeon had to drill holes in the cartilage and completely remove the damaged tissue.
-This causes the area to bleed, and in its place, the body grows fibrocartilage.
+This causes the area to bleed, and in its place, the body grows fibrocartilage repair tissue.
 Fibrocartilage is the scar tissue of cartilage – it’s weaker and less dense than regular, healthy cartilage.
-The surgeon could supplement the healing cartilage by inserting a cartilage plug, but this can be risky.
-Cartilage cells could also be injected into the area, although this technique is quite expensive.

 BioCartilage for osteochondral lesion, Cartialge Transplant

-What makes BioCartilage a preferred, and more successful, treatment is that it acts as a scaffold to encourage the growth of regular cartilage.
+What makes BioCartilage a preferred and more successful treatment option is that it acts as a scaffold to encourage the growth of new, healthy cartilage.
 It provides structural support to the proliferating cells and helps the cells interact with each other to grow stronger than fibrocartilaginous scar tissue.

 Recovery from osteochondral lesion repair with BioCartilage